-- Vary Frequency, Phase or Amplitude

-- Or a combination ?

-- All work, but with reservations

-- Phase shift keying, with 0/180 deg is theoretically the best in noise.

-- But practical carrier recovery issues throw away much of the advantage.

-- Amplitude shift keying

-- Works, but is complicated by fading and levels
+Frequency, Phase or Amplitude ?
+All are valid, but with reservations Phase shift keying, with 0/180 deg is theoretically the best in noise.
+But practically carrier recovery issues throw away much of the advantage.
+Amplitude shift keying Works, but is complicated by fading and levels